NethermindEth/juno/README.md

 1. Run a node.
 2. Add a [GitHub Star](https://github.com/NethermindEth/juno/stargazers) to the project.
-3. Tweet about the
+3. Tweet about
    `Juno` [on your Twitter](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2FNethermindEth%2Fjuno&via=nethermindeth&text=Juno%20is%20Awesome%2C%20they%20are%20working%20hard%20to%20bring%20decentralization%20to%20StarkNet&hashtags=StarkNet%2CJuno%2CEthereum)
    .
 4. Contribute to use, make sure to follow [Contributions Guidelines](https://gojuno.xyz/docs/contribution_guidelines/engineering-guidelines).
-5. Add an issue if you find
-   a [bug](https://github.com/NethermindEth/juno/issues/new?assignees=&labels=&template=bug_report.md&title=)
-   , or you need or want a
+5. Add a Github issue if you find a [bug](https://github.com/NethermindEth/juno/issues/new?assignees=&labels=&template=bug_report.md&title=) , or you need or want a new [feature](https://github.com/NethermindEth/juno/issues/new?assignees=&labels=&template=feature_request.md&title=)
-   new [feature](https://github.com/NethermindEth/juno/issues/new?assignees=&labels=&template=feature_request.md&title=)